 This way the water from the plastic bag will slowly adapt to the temperature of your tank.
 After half an hour you can release your new guppy fish into the tank.

 They might still hide in the corner, behind the filter or between plants for a while.
 Newly added guppies can also be decolorized due to transportation.
 Usually, after a few hours, your new guppy fish will regain their colors and will swim around.

 Guppies Stay in Corner Dues to Inadequate Water Temperature

-As mentioned before, low water temperature can cause stress in guppies.
-On the other hand, warm water, above 86 °F (30 °C), will make the oxygen level in the water to decrease.
-In this situation your guppies will gasp for air at the surface.
+As mentioned before, the low water temperature can cause stress in guppies.
+On the other hand, warm water, above 86 °F (30 °C), will make the oxygen level in the water decrease.
+In this situation, your guppies will gasp for air at the surface.

 In both situations, guppies can slow down and stay in one corner of your aquarium or hide.

 To ensure a stable water temperature for your guppies, I recommend getting an aquarium heater (you can get a good one from Amazon).

 If you need help choosing the heater for your tank size, please read my aquarium heater guide here.